Scommander/MovingDestroysTheWorld/README.md

 ## How to Use & Information

 This is totally multiplayer compatible.
 When you load into the world simply type /trigger start_challenge.
 From that point onwards you will begin to destroy the world as you move around.
+This datapack is made for 1.16+

 ## Installation